 What Causes Lightning Crotch?

 - Magnesium deficiency: Magnesium stores can deplete during pregnancy, with both the mother and the baby using up the essential nutrient.
 Magnesium is essential for proper functioning of the nerves.
-Lack of this mineral will lead to sharp nerve pains resulting in muscle cramps and sciatica (3).
+Lack of this mineral will lead to sharp nerve pains resulting in muscle cramping and sciatica (3).

 - Round ligament pain: The round ligament assists the uterus and pelvis in accommodating the growing baby in the womb.
 In some cases, excess production of the relaxin and progesterone hormones will lead to more stretching of this ligament, causing lightning crotch.